 - Ensure the chain is clean, lubricated, and runs smoothly.
 Take extra care with chain maintenance if the bike is used in wet, salty, dusty, or otherwise damaging conditions.

 - Get help from a local, reputable bike shop to determine which chain lubricant ("lube") is best for your local weather and riding conditions.

 Keep your electrical components dry.

 - Never immerse or submerge the bike or any components in water or liquid.
 Doing so can damage the electrical system.

 - Rain is designed to flow off of electrical components from top to bottom, so be sure to keep the bike upright when the bike is wet and while it is drying.

-- Doing so exposes your bike to salt, which is very corrosive.
-Exposure to salt water can cause permanent, irreversible damage to electronic components.
+- Doing so exposes your bike to salt (or other chemicals), which is very corrosive.
+Exposure to salt water or deicing compounds can cause permanent, irreversible damage to electronic components.

-- If riding in coastal areas, wipe down your bike frequently and wipe or spray all unpainted mechanical parts with anti-rust treatment.
+- If riding in coastal areas or in areas treated with road salt or deicing compounds, wipe down your bike frequently and wipe or spray all unpainted mechanical parts with anti-rust treatment.
 Damage from corrosion is not covered under warranty.